fabioalves98/TuringsMachineGenerator/README.md

 ## Build
 - Clone the repository
-- Within Qt Creator (or other tool qith Qt build tools) select open project
+- Within Qt Creator (or other IDE with Qt build tools) select open project
 - Select TuringsMachineGenerator.pro
 - Build with your favourite compiler